SneakyAnimeow/php-starterpack/readme.md

 ## Description

-This is a lightweight framework to deal with php and dont go to depression
+Lightweight PHP framework to help you cope with using PHP in a *modern (XD)* way.

 ## Features